Memory Murals vs

 Remento cons

-• Printed book is shorter than StoryWorth's (200 pages vs 480) — fine for most families, less ideal for prolific storytellers.
+• Printed book is shorter than StoryWorth's (up to 200 pages vs 480) — fine for most families, less ideal for prolific storytellers.

-• After the book ships, there's no obvious next step — the relationship with the product ends.
+• After the book ships, there's no obvious next step — the relationship with the product ends, and the archive doesn't keep growing the same way.

 • Newer brand than StoryWorth — slightly more explanation cost when telling family members what it is.